Local State Model

 Stored fields:

 alias: human CLI name; defaults to the checkout directory name and must be unique.normalized_remote: stable project identity anchor.
 GitHub SSH and HTTPS remotes normalize to the same value.clone_url: last known usable Git remote URL/path for cloning, preserving SSH or local transport when different from normalized identity.
-HTTP(S) userinfo and URL passwords are stripped before storage so local state does not keep embedded credentials.local_path: absolute path to the current checkout on this machine.
+HTTP(S) userinfo and URL passwords are stripped before storage so local state does not keep embedded credentials.canonical_path: absolute desired path for the current machine's canonical workspace layout.local_path: absolute observed checkout path on this machine.
+For local-only rows it is also the desired path; for imported canonical rows it may differ when local discovery finds the same Project somewhere else.source:canonicalfor manifest/bootstrap-imported Projects,local-onlyfor Projects learned only throughaddorscan.

 When migrating older state, CodeMesh backfills clone_url from a present checkout's origin when possible.
 If the checkout is already missing during migration, the normalized remote remains the fallback clone source until the project is re-added or rediscovered.

-Presence is derived from the filesystem when reading the registry.
+Presence is derived from the filesystem when reading the registry. canonical_path_present reports whether the desired layout path exists. machine_path_present reports whether the observed current-machine checkout path exists.
 The MVP does not store readiness, dirty, stale, env, hydration, or agent-prep state in project rows.

 codemesh scan [workspace-root] walks a requested workspace root for local Git checkouts and upserts discovered projects by normalized remote.
 If a known remote appears at a new absolute path, scan updates local_path and keeps the existing alias.
+For canonical Projects, scan preserves canonical_path and source so local discovery records current-machine placement without rewriting imported manifest layout.
+For local-only Projects, scan updates both observed and canonical path because no portable desired layout exists yet.
 New projects use the checkout directory name as the alias, with deterministic numeric suffixes when another project already owns that alias.

 Scan reports added, updated, unchanged, and skipped candidates.
 Skips are runtime diagnostics only; unsupported Git candidates and nested repositories are not stored in the Project Registry.